tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 : refer to the definition in {{?I-D.ietf-teas-ietf-network-slices}}.

 Slice-Flow Aggregate:
-: a collection of packets that are mapped to an NRP Policy and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams from one or more connectivity constructs (belonging to one or more IETF network slices); the mapping of one or more IETF
+: a collection of packets that are mapped to an NRP and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams from one or more connectivity constructs (belonging to one or more IETF network slices); the mapping of one or more IETF